NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 ## Hookup Callouts

-* The recommended Vcc power supply and logic level is 5v, with newer MCUs restricted to 3.3v logic level.
+* The recommended Vcc power supply and logic level is 5v, with most newer MCUs restricted to 3.3v.
   * There are many devices that are 3.3v only and not 5v tolerant.
 Check your IC's datasheet for details.
   * Devices that do not have the same logic level voltage as the MCU will need a level converter (or similar), bi-directional particularly on any fast data lines, in order to operate together (unless capable of doing so without such).
-    * OneWire sensors must be powered with the same Vcc power supply level as logic level.
-Most of the time this isn't an issue, but some may require 5v Vcc power and need level converted to 3.3v.
+    * 5v analog sensor signal data lines, for example, will need level converted in order to connect to a 3.3v MCU, as the pins will not be 5v tolerant (this includes `AREF`).
-    * 5v analog sensor signal lines won't need level converted, as the `AREF` (sometimes `IOREF`) pin is easily used to specify maximum analog sensor input voltage for the MCU's ADC.
+    * OneWire sensor's logic level voltage is the same as their Vcc supply voltage.
+Most of the time this isn't an issue, but some (such as CO2 sensors) may require 5v Vcc supply power and thus need their data line converted to 3.3v.
-    * Alternatively, using a 10kΩ voltage dividing resistor can often times be enough to convert 5v to 3.3v.
+    * Alternatively, using a 10kΩ resistor can often times be enough to 'convert' 5v to 3.3v, but the correct way is to use a 1kΩ resistor and a 2kΩ resistor (or any size with a 1:2 ratio) in a [simple voltage divider circuit](https://randomnerdtutorials.com/how-to-level-shift-5v-to-3-3v/).

 ### Serial UART